 Sharing some personal info, like a particular cause you are involved with, is a way to be memorable.
 You might also find an ally.
 The more you put out in the world what you’re interested in attracting, the more likely opportunities are to find you.

 How will you involve yourself in the social issues you care about?

 Try the ideas outlined above to become an active participant in solving some of the world’s problems, bringing more justice to underserved communities, or just letting others who’ve been marginalized know that you care.

-Because of whom I follow on Twitter I became actively involved with empowering and educating young girls in Uganda, even visiting the NGO to experience first hand their work and impact.
-Your desire to be a change maker just the start.
+Because of whom I follow on Twitter I became actively involved with empowering and educating young girls in Uganda, even visiting the NGO to experience firsthand their work and impact.
+Your desire to be a change-maker is just the start.
 Now go use these tips to leave your mark on the world.